kingjbradz/medibankchallenge/README.md

 2) As an end-user, I want there to be two lists separated by gender identities.

-3) As an end-user, I want to see the names of each cats, with their names split into lists of male and female owners.
+3) As an end-user, I want to see the names of each 'cat', with their names split into lists of male and female owners.

 4) As an end-user, I want this application to be able to be rendered on a web browser.